-Determine the amount of money your board gives over the course of a year.
+Determine the amount of money your board gives over a year.
 What is the total for the board?
 What is the range of gifts?
 Has either increased in recent years?
 If yes, note this fact.

-This is the number who give divided by the total number of members.
+This proof is the number that give divided by the total number of members.
 Many donors require 100 percent participation.
-Why would someone less familiar with your organization, like a new donor or national foundation, be more committed than people close to it like board members?
+Why would someone less familiar with your organization, like a new donor or national foundation, be more committed than people close to it, like board members?
 While the amount given by board members is important to your organization’s finances, to outside donors, the donating percentage, who give according to their means, is critical evidence.

 How many board members attend your meetings?
-Here is how this was reported in the corporate world, “In 2009, our Board met 10 times.
+Here’s one way this was reported in the corporate world, “In 2009, our Board met ten times.
 In addition to meetings of the Board, directors attended meetings of individual Board committees.
-In 2009, all of the directors attended at least 75 percent of the Board meetings and meetings of the Board committees . . .”
+In 2009, all directors attended at least 75 percent of the Board meetings and meetings of the Board committees.”

+How many of your board members encourage existing donors to continue and enhance their relationship with your organization?
 Besides leading in giving to the organization, guilty board members also encourage others to give.
-How many of your board members encourage existing donors to continue and enhance their relationship with your organization?
-For evidence, include activities like making thank-you telephone calls, meeting with county commissioners who contract with your organization, and visiting with donors to learn about their interests or request major gifts.
+For evidence, include making thank-you telephone calls, meeting with county commissioners who contract with your organization, and visiting donors to learn about their interests or request major gifts.

 Do your board members help you to make new community connections?
-This piece of proof includes the number of members who help you to obtain and grow in-kind resources, connections, and partnerships.
+This evidence includes the number of members who help you to obtain and grow in-kind resources, contacts, and partnerships.
 If Joe helps you to receive a $5,000 discount on your technology purchase, juries will find Joe’s guilty of supporting your organization.
 To enhance organizational memory, estimate the total number of connections created and generate a list, i.e., Swift Printing Company, Royal Bank, and Webby Website.

-This evidence represents the number of board members who participate in educational experiences regarding board responsibilities or your mission.
-Include offsite-events, and educational events you bring to the board, plus books and articles read.
+This evidence represents the number of board members participating in educational experiences regarding board responsibilities or your mission.
+Include offsite events, learning opportunities you bring to the board, and books and articles read.
 It also includes the board evaluating its growth and processes.

-Each organization offers unique opportunities and additional ways to measure board involvement, such as participating in your speaker’s bureau.
-What additional support is needed?
+Each organization offers unique ways to measure board involvement, such as participating in your speaker’s bureau.
+What other support is needed?
 What are your unique opportunities?
 How might you measure other forms of active support?
 Do you want to offer new opportunities, like job shadowing or an orientation experience for new board members?
 Do you have a legacy society that board members can join?
 If yes, add these to your evidence.